AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                             "version": {
                                 "meta:xdmField": "xdm:version",
                                 "meta:xdmType": "string",
-                                "description": "The version of the segment definition used in this segment assertion.
+                                "description": "The version of the audience definition used in this audience assertion.
 Version can be omitted in audience lists when all memberships versions are the same.", "type": "string",
                                 "title": "Version"
                             },
                             "validUntil": {
                                 "meta:xdmField": "xdm:validUntil",
                                 "meta:xdmType": "date-time",
-                                "description": "The timestamp for when the segment assertion should no longer be assumed to be valid and should either be ignored or revalidated.", "format": "date-time",
+                                "description": "The timestamp for when the audienceassertion should no longer be assumed to be valid and should either be ignored or revalidated.", "format": "date-time",
                                 "type": "string",
                                 "title": "Valid until"